crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that could generate duplicate data on ``COPY FROM``  while some internal retries were happening due to I/O errors e.g. socket timeouts.

+- Fixed an issue which could lead to a replica shard being marked as failed due to a upsert request containing large update assignment expressions.